-Soft tissue development around abutments with a circular macro-groove in healed sites of partially edentulous posterior maxillae and mandibles: a clinical pilot study.
+Soft tissue development around abutments with a circular macro-groove in healed sites of partially edentulous posterior maxillae and mandibles: A clinical pilot study

 The aim of this study was to evaluate soft tissue development at concave circular macro-grooved titanium abutments in healed sites.